ndemou/Out-PingStats/README.md

 You need some experience with it to get a feeling of what is normal and what is not.
 Take a look at the examples below for a quick start.

+All the graphs except the LAST RTTs and HISTOGRAM are slow updating.
+Every bar represents quality metrics that are updated once every some seconds.
-All the graphs below are updated every a specific **period** which is 2mins by default (it can be changed with `-AggregationSeconds`).
+This is the *period*, it is 2mins by default and can be changed with `-AggregationSeconds`.
-For every 10 periods (20mins) you also see a tick on the x-axis.

-During every period we compute a lot of measures of network quality.
+In the x-axis you get a tick every 10 periods (20mins).

-We compute the `min`imum and `p95` of all RTT times. `p95` stands for 95th percentile.
+We compute the minimum of all RTT times(`min`) and the 95th percentile(`p95`).
 So if p95 equals 50msec you know that 95% of pings had an RTT<=50msec.
 Or only 5% of pings were replied in more than 50msec.
 We use `p95` in order to have a measure of worst case RTT times excluding a few "outliers".